Solar Lease

 Solar Leasing The Benefits

-- Save money on your utility bills
+- Save significant money on your utility bill

 - Reduction of household carbon footprint

-The Solar Leasing: The Pros
+Solar Leasing: The Cons

 Leasing solar panels vs. buying solar panels